AndrePeraltaMaya/Practice_exercises/README.md

 # Practice_exercises
 Repository made to show programming problems / exercises in various difficulties and in various languages, to practice and not rust the logic.

-The problems will be divided into three easy, medium and hard difficulties (maybe 4, with very difficult) and each of them will be solved in 9 programming languages:
+The problems will be divided into three: easy, medium and hard difficulties (maybe 4, with very difficult) and each of them will be solved in 9 programming languages:

 - Python
 - PHP